 Another important piece of information your eligibility verification will help with – a claim not being covered by the insurer.
 If you adopt a real-time eligibility tool, you will be able to recognize these situations beforehand and can discuss options with your patients prior to service.
 When high-dollar procedures are involved, make sure you follow up with insurance carriers via phone if your electronic eligibility response does not provide you with the specifics you need.

 Timely filing issues are addressed best through workflow and organization.
-Keep to your claims submission schedule, prioritize your high dollar claims first, and work your rejections promptly and in an organize fashion.
+Keep to your medical claims submission process, prioritize your high dollar claims first, and work your rejections promptly and in an organize fashion.
 By incorporating the tools discussed with the rest of these denial reasons, you can also minimize the chances claims are delayed at the clearinghouse level due to errors.

 By checking eligibility, committing to submitting claims and working rejections promptly and regularly, and monitoring your claims rejections reports, you can minimize the impact that the top five denial reasons have on your practice.